kommander/aden/README.md

 Aden integrates [Webpack](https://github.com/webpack/webpack),
 [Babel](https://babeljs.io) and
 [Express](http://expressjs.com/) with an extensible [file](https://en.wikipedia.org/wiki/Computer_file) [tree](https://en.wikipedia.org/wiki/Tree_data_structure) [parser](https://en.wikipedia.org/wiki/Parsing),
 to generate universal frontend asset builds and allow for a classic webserver behaviour, mapping paths to routes, while setting up a non-mutable express app for production.
-Aden also allows for straight forward server side rendering and API (Lamda) development.
+Aden also allows for straight forward server side rendering and API (Lambda) development.

 The _/docs_ from this repository are running on _aden_ on a heroku instance at [aden.zwerk.io](http://aden.zwerk.io).